rajbot/musescore_color_notes_high_contrast/README.md

 ![color notes](https://raw.github.com/rajbot/musescore_color_notes_high_contrast/master/colornotes.png)

-We use higher-contrast colors from the a HSV colormap, which is eaiser for younger children to read.
+We use higher-contrast colors from the HSV colormap, which is eaiser for younger children to read.
 Also, instead of using 12 distinct colors, we repeat the same color for both a note and its corresponding sharp.
 Finally, since we are repeating colors, we have hand-picked the colors